HSRLCLab/SmartFactory_MQTTCommunication/README.md

 It's tested with an [Adafruit Feather M0 WiFi - ATSAMD21 + ATWINC1500](https://www.adafruit.com/product/3010) from Adafruit.

 ## Tools and Technologies

+The Source-code is written in C++ with the help of the following tools;

 ### Doxygen
 Doxygen is used for the documentation of the sourcecode An intorduction to *Doxygen* and how to install it can be found [here](https://github.com/LMazzole/ArdFSM#howto-use-doxygen-in-vscode).